Mechanisms of proton-proton inelastic cross-section growth in multi-peripheral model within the framework of perturbation theory. Part 3: The approximate calculation of .

 Results shown in Fig.\ref{fig:part3_fig04} confirm also our assumption that $\left\langle {w\left( {{z_l}} \right)} \right\rangle $ weakly depends on ${z_l}$.
 To analyze this dependence we turn to Fig.\ref{fig:part3_fig05}.
 It is obvious, that the magnitude $\left\langle {w\left( {{z_l}} \right)} \right\rangle $ takes small values at ``low'' energies.
 This means that

 takes large values at the same energies.
-Indeed, as it follows from the expression for the matrix $\hat D$, Eq.\ref{eq_determinant} tends to infinity on the threshold of $n$ particle production, and this means that at threshold the phase space of physical area of the inelastic process with $n$ particles production takes place is equal to zero.
+Indeed, as it follows from the expression for the matrix $\hat D$, Eq.\ref{eq_determinant}tends to infinity on the threshold of $n$ particles production, and this means that at the threshold the volume of phase space with $n$ particles production in the inelastic process is equal to zero.

 Because of symmetry with respect to direction inversion in a plane of transversal momenta the mixed second derivatives with respect to rapidities and transversal momentum components are zeros.
 As a consequence, the determinant Eq.\ref{eq_determinant} is equal to the product of the three determinants, first of which is composed from second derivatives with respect to rapidities, the second is composed from the second derivatives with respect to the transversal momentum $x$-components and the third one is composed from derivatives with respect to the transversal momentum $y$-components.
 All the three factors tend to infinity at the threshold energy.
 As it follows from a numerical calculation, a matrix determinant composed from the second derivatives with respect to rapidities reduced quite rapidly with energy growth.
 Matrix determinants composed from the second derivatives with respect to transversal momentum components also reduced, but in a wide energy range, they remain quite large.
 Therefore, the value of Eq.\ref{eq_determinant} is great at all $j$.
 Since the function ${1 \mathord{\left/ {\vphantom {1 {\sqrt x }}} \right. \kern-\nulldelimiterspace} {\sqrt x }}$ varies slightly at the great values of argument, the function $\left\langle {w\left( {{z_l}} \right)} \right\rangle $ weakly depends on ${z_l}$.